webpro/baseplate/README.md

 This build configuration is set up to build the demo application:

 * one minified JS file for the 3rd-party libraries plus application core
-* one minified JS file for each application module
+* one minified JS file for each application module (including [template precompilation](https://github.com/webpro/precompiled-templates)).

 The resources are built to `/dist` (demo app runs at `/dist/index.html`).